Table of Contents

 7. The Conjuring (2013)

 The Conjuring series involves the infamous Annabelle doll and our favorite ghost hunters, Lorraine and Ed Warren.
 This ghost fighting couple is summoned by a family being haunted by malevolent spirits.
 Similar to many paranormal movies, the haunting starts out small with doors opening on their own and glasses falling off shelves.
 Then it escalates to the mother becoming possessed and trying to attack her own children.
 The skilled ghost hunters are able to fight off the demon, but Lorraine is truly affected after encountering the evil spirit.
 The Conjuring is full of suspense and makes you feel uneasy until the minute it’s over.
-Except for the fact that the evil spirit still exists and is in the second movie.
+If you like this movie, make sure to see The Conjuring 2, Annabelle, and Annabelle:Creation.